TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Editpanel/Index.rst

    Description
-         If set, the hidden/starttime/endtime/fe\_user elements which are previewed will have a border around.
+         If set, the hidden/starttime/endtime/fe\_user elements which are previewed will have a border around them.

-         The integer value denotes the thickness of the border
+         The integer value denotes the thickness of the border.

 .. container:: table-row